 Kristen Perez is a licensed mental health counselor and member of the Eating Disorder Treatment Team.
 Her clinical interests include working with students facing a variety of concerns including anxiety, depression, identity development, relationships, and eating disorders.
 Kristen earned both her Bachelor of Arts in Criminal Justice and Master of Education in Counselor Education from the University of North Florida, where she completed her graduate internship.
 She has experience working in a variety of healthcare settings, and currently splits her time at the Counseling Center with private practice work.
 In her free time, Kristen enjoys spending time with her family and practicing yoga.

-Noelle Pomeroy is a registered mental health counseling intern with experience and interest in working with those who are dealing with issues related to gender identity, sexual dysfunction, anxiety, depression, and adoption/identity concerns.
+Noelle Pomeroy is a clinical sexologist and licensed mental health counselor with experience and interest in working with those who are dealing with issues related to gender identity, sexual dysfunction, anxiety, depression, and adoption/identity concerns.
 She received her Bachelor of Arts and Bachelor of Science from the University of Michigan, and her Master of Science in Clinical Mental Health Counseling from the University of North Florida, where she completed her internship.
-She is currently a doctoral candidate in clinical sexology at the American Academy of Clinical Sexologists, and works in private practice as well.
+She received her doctoral degree in clinical sexology at the American Academy of Clinical Sexologists, and works in private practice as well.